 The Group has recently developed and implemented the first phase of its Nexus software platform to support the data driven management of the improvement of performance of individual wind turbines and in future turbine farms.

 REVIEW OF THE BUSINESS

-The Chairman's Statement includes a general review of the Group's business for the year.
+The Chairman's Statement on page 3 and 4 includes a general review of the Group's business for the year.

 FUTURE DEVELOPMENTS IN THE BUSINESS